 However, it could also be possible that the pair are shooting flash-back scenes, considering just how pally they appear in certain pictures — especially since Villanelle has sworn to kill Konstantin on the orders of the mysterious Twelve.

-Filming is currently taking place across Paris, London and Amsterdam.
+Filming took place across Paris, London and Amsterdam.

 What else do we know about the second season of Killing Eve?